Dublin

 • A suspension judgment (in some rare cases followed by an annulment judgment) of the CALL.

-Greece: In January 2023, the Immigration Office informed us that no Dublin-transfer decisions are currently taken for Greece.[70]
-The Dublin procedure takes place, but Belgium declares itself responsible for the asylum application by applying article 17(1) of the Dublin Regulation.[71]
+Greece: In November 2023, the Immigration Office confirmed that no Dublin-transfer decisions are currently taken for Greece.[58]
+The Dublin procedure takes place, but Belgium declares itself responsible for the asylum application by applying article 17(1) of the Dublin Regulation.[59]

-Croatia: In 2022, some decisions of the Immigration Office to transfer an asylum applicant with a specific vulnerability to Croatia were suspended by the CALL, because no individualised guarantees concerning the possibility to reintroduce an asylum application had been demanded beforehand.[80]
-Further exposition of these matters can be found under the heading “Individualised guarantees“.
+Croatia: In 2022, some decisions of the Immigration Office to transfer an asylum applicant with a specific vulnerability to Croatia were suspended by the CALL, because no individualised guarantees concerning the possibility to reintroduce an asylum application had been demanded beforehand.[65]
+In 2023, the Immigration Office has solved this issue by asking for individualised guarantees for every individual applicant.[66]
+Further information can be found under the heading “Individualised guarantees”.

 The situation of Dublin returnees

 The Immigration Office considers part of the Dublin returnees as Subsequent Applicants.
 This is the case for Dublin returnees whose asylum application in Belgium has been closed following an explicit and/or implicit withdrawal.
-If an asylum seeker has left Belgium before the first interview, he or she will have his or her asylum procedure terminated.[81]
-When this asylum seeker is sent back to Belgium following a Dublin procedure and lodges an asylum application again, the CGRS is legally obliged to deem it admissible.[82]
-Nevertheless, depending on what stage of the asylum procedure they were at before leaving, these asylum seekers can be considered subsequent applicants and therefore left without shelter until the admissibility decision is officially taken.[83]
+If an asylum seeker has left Belgium before the first interview, they will have their asylum procedure terminated.[67]
+When this asylum seeker is sent back to Belgium following a Dublin procedure and lodges an asylum application again, the CGRS is legally obliged to deem it admissible.[68]
+Nevertheless, depending on what stage of the asylum procedure they were at before leaving, these asylum seekers can be considered subsequent applicants and therefore left without shelter until the admissibility decision is officially taken.[69]

 When considered as a subsequent applicant, they have no automatic access to reception.
-They will fall under the general practice of reception for subsequent applications (see Criteria and Restrictions to Access Reception Conditions).[84]
+They will fall under the general practice of reception for subsequent applications (see Criteria and Restrictions to Access Reception Conditions).[70]
 Because of the reception crisis, single male Dublin returnees are denied access to the reception network without receiving an individually motivated decision.
-They can register themselves on a waiting list, after which they will be invited to a reception place on a later date (for more information about the impact of the reception crisis on the right to reception, see Criteria and Restrictions to Access Reception Conditions).
+They can register on a waiting list, after which they will be invited to a reception place on a later date (for more information about the impact of the reception crisis on the right to reception, see Criteria and Restrictions to Access Reception Conditions).
+In the meantime, applicants do not have any other solution than to sleep rough, on the streets or in occupied buildings.

 [4] Art.
 16 Dublin III Regulation.